-In the latter part of the 10th century, the caliph’s reign ended when a ruthless general, Al-Mansur, took control of Cordoba and conducted several bloodthirsty raids against Christian Spain.
+In the latter part of the 10th century, the caliph’s reign ended when a ruthless general, Al-Mansur, took control of Córdoba and conducted several bloodthirsty raids against Christian Spain.
 Following his death and Al-Mansur’s son’s death, the caliphate descended into anarchy, with rival Muslim factions and Christians from northern Spain fighting over the spoils of this once great city.
-The Berbers looted cordoba on more than one occasion, and eventually, Al-Andalus collapsed into several tarifas (small kingdoms).
+The Berbers looted Córdoba on more than one occasion, and eventually, Al-Andalus collapsed into several tarifas (small kingdoms).

 Following the reconquest of Spain by Fernando III, Muslims were persecuted for many centuries.
 Cardinal Cisneros, an overseer of the Spanish Inquisition, carried out mass forced baptism and banned both books and the Arabic language.
 Eventually, Muslims were given an ultimatum – convert to Christianity or leave.
-The fanatical Spanish King Felipe II took it one step further, expelling Moriscos (converted Muslims) from Spain altogether from 1609 to 1614.
+Then, the fanatical Spanish King Felipe II took it one step further, expelling Moriscos (converted Muslims) from Spain from 1609 to 1614.

 The defining event of Spain’s 20th-century history was The Spanish Civil War between the military dictator Franco and the Republican government.
 Both sides committed terrible atrocities, including the murder of 7000 priests, monks, and nuns.
 Franco declared himself the victor in 1939 and remained in power until 1975.
 He kept Spain out of both World Wars, but under his dictatorship, personal freedoms were severely restricted – divorce was made illegal, and church weddings were compulsory.

-Since Franco’s death and Spain’s relatively painless transition to democracy, Cordoba, like Andalusia as a whole, became steadily more prosperous and recovered some of the confidence of its glorious heyday.
-Today, its stunning architectural heritage and cultural significance make Cordoba an unmissable part of any Andalusian itinerary.
+Since Franco’s death and Spain’s relatively painless transition to democracy, Córdoba, like Andalusia as a whole, became steadily more prosperous and recovered some of the confidence of its glorious heyday.
+Today, its stunning architectural heritage and cultural significance make Córdoba an unmissable part of any Andalusian itinerary.
 A stunning monument to the legacy of Spain’s Moorish past!

 Gastronomy & Wine